kimh/clojure-by-example/source/index.md

 To add a value to the list, use `conj` (conj[oin]).
 Note that the new value is added to the top.

-## Where is remove/delete?
+## How can I remove elements?

-You may wonder: *How can I remove a value at a specific position from a list?
+You may wonder: *How can I remove an element at a specific position from a list?
 How can I remove all elements that match in a list?*

-Unfortunately, there is no function that do these in lists.
+Unfortunately, there is no built-in function that do these removal operations in lists.
+You can still use functions from the seq library such as remove, filter, or drop.

-If you are used to Object Oriented programming languages, removing elements from a collection is a everyday thing.
-Why can't I do this in Clojure?

-List is one of collection data types in Clojure and the lack of the support for removing from list doesn't meant you cannot remove elements from a collection.
-You can archive the equivalent thing with Clojure's sequences, but it's not just directly with lists.

-Jump to [Sequences](#sequences.) to learn more!
+If you are not familiar with the seq library, jump to [Sequences](#sequences.) to learn more!

 ## Nth